zrafa/onscreenkeyboard/README.md

 How to use
 ==========

+Be sure that /dev/input/event0 is your real keyboard, you need it to choose keys from onscreen keyboard

 make
 modprobe uinput
-# be sure that /dev/input/event0 is your real keyboard (you need it to choose keys from onscreen keyboard)
 ./osk #YOU NEED TO BE ROOT

 You will see the on screen keyboard on console on top of framebuffer.